1. Home

 • What is a resourced nonprofit, and how does my organization compare?

-• How does a nonprofit organization leverage its resources into a sustainable community impact business model?
+• How can nonprofits translate resources into a sustainable, mission-driven business model?

-• What are the critical “resourcing” questions nonprofits should be asking themselves today?
+• What critical “resourcing” questions should organizations be asking today?

-• What are the strategic options that arise from the answers to those questions?
+• What strategic options arise from the answers to those critical questions?

 Course Outline